-In the last quarter, JCCBI awarded a contract for the provision of professional services by an integrator to accompany JCCBI in the implementation of electronic document management (EDM).
-This project will begin in the summer of 2017 and will be completed in the fall of 2019.
+Last spring, JCCBI awarded a contract for the provision of professional services by an integrator to assist JCCBI in the implementation of electronic document management (EDM).
+The implementation began in late August 2017 and is expected to continue over a two-year period, to be completed in the fall of 2019.
 The aim of this project is to implement collaboration modules, intranet, electronic signature and several tools for the filing and retrieval of electronic documents in the Microsoft SharePoint Online environment.

-IT management has also begun implementing the Microsoft Office365 suite in view of the migration towards online tools to ensure high availability of the emails and documents, as well as a unique sharing platform with our external collaborators.
-In addition, PJCCI has selected technology solutions to improve the management and monitoring of the network infrastructure, as well as backups.
-These solutions will be configured during the next quarter with the collaboration of the network administrator.
+The department has also begun implementing the Microsoft Office365 suite in view of the migration towards online tools to ensure a greater accessibility to emails and documents, as well as a unique sharing platform with our external collaborators.
+In addition, PJCCI has put in place new technology solutions to improve the management and monitoring of the network infrastructure, as well as backups.
+During the next quarter, the environments will be stabilized and the documentation will be finalized.
+The award of a security verification contract (penetration tests) is planned for the end of 2017.